 How to make simple lahmacun dough

-Firstly, add all of the dry ingredients into a large mixing bowl.
+First, add all of the dry ingredients into a large mixing bowl.
 Whisk to combine.
 When ready, add the water and fold and mix until a ball of dough forms.

 Secondly, transfer the dough onto a flat surface dusted with all-purpose flour.
 Dust the top of the dough.
-Knead with your palms for five-minutes-straight—adding flour to the surface and to the dough as needed to prevent sticking.
+Knead with your palms for five minutes straight—adding flour to the surface and to the dough as needed to prevent sticking.

 Thirdly, put the dough back into the same bowl you started with and cover the bowl with a kitchen towel or saran wrap.
 Allow the dough to rest and proof for one hour or until it doubles in size.